RickyAvina/HexQ/README.md

 # HexQ
-A Python Gym Implementation of the HexQ algorithm for hierarchical automatic graph decomposition
+A Python Gym Implementation of the HexQ algorithm for hierarchical automatic graph decomposition.